 Mean score of companies in the Research Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2019, FHI 360 reported total carbon emissions of approximately 23,464,000 kg CO2e.
-This figure includes Scope 1 emissions of about 2,071,000 kg CO2e, primarily from mobile combustion (about 1,241,000 kg CO2e) and fugitive emissions (about 585,000 kg CO2e).
+This figure includes Scope 1 emissions of about 2,071,000 kg CO2e, primarily from mobile combustion (about 1,241,000 kg CO2e), fugitive emissions (about 585,000 kg CO2e), and stationary combustion (about 244,000 kg CO2e).
 Scope 2 emissions, resulting from purchased electricity, accounted for approximately 3,040,000 kg CO2e.
 The majority of their emissions, approximately 18,353,000 kg CO2e, fell under Scope 3, which includes significant contributions from business travel (about 8,197,000 kg CO2e) and purchased goods and services (about 5,996,000 kg CO2e).
-FHI 360 has set ambitious climate commitments, aiming for net zero emissions by 2030.
-This target applies to both Scope 1 and Scope 2 emissions, with a commitment to initiate reductions starting in 2023.
-The organisation's climate strategy reflects a proactive approach to addressing its carbon footprint and aligns with industry standards for sustainability and climate action.
-It is important to note that FHI 360's emissions data is cascaded from its corporate family relationship, indicating a structured approach to environmental accountability within its operations.
+FHI 360 has set ambitious climate commitments, aiming for net zero emissions by 2030 for both Scope 1 and Scope 2 emissions.
+This target is part of their near-term reduction initiatives, which commenced in 2023.
+The organisation's emissions data is cascaded from its own reporting, with no additional data inherited from a parent company.
+FHI 360's commitment to reducing its carbon footprint aligns with industry standards and reflects a proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents